SoM Recruiting and Communications

 Request for Expenditure (RFE)

-An RFE form must be completed for all expenditures, whether made internally or to outside vendors, consultants, resources.
+An RFE Form must be completed for all expenditures, whether made internally or to outside vendors, consultants, resources.
 This includes classroom needs, instrument repair, and computer equipment.
 Request for Expenditure (RFE) must be signed by the respective Area Coordinator before it can be approved for payment; questions may be addressed to the Area Coordinator or the School of Music Director.

 Guest Artists

 If you are requesting funds for a Guest Artist (i.e. an honorarium for a masterclass or performance), a Guest Artist Contract must be created.
 Please submit a Guest Artist Contract Form at least one month in advance of the event.
-Contracts for services or guest artists/lectures from another agency must be signed by the CFA Dean.
-Contracts for on-campus needs are to be signed by the Director.
+If hotel will be provided to guest artist, the School of Music Administrative Specialist must be provided the information and will make the reservation.
+The confirmation information will be sent to the faculty member.

 Processing